nmtc-run/nmtc-run.github.io/pages/fennessey-award.md

 layout: article
 title: Ella Fennessey Award
 permalink: /fennessey-award/
-img: /img/legends/ella-bio.jpeg
+img: /img/fennessey-award-2023.jpeg
-caption: Local running legends on vacation in 1995—from left, Eugene Curnow, Don Fennessey, Barb Curnow, and Ella Fennessey.
+caption: Ella Fennessey Awardees, class of 2023.
 ---

 [Ella Fennessey](/legends/ella) became a fixture of the Minnesota trail running community by always showing up.
 NMTC created the Fennessey Award in her honor.

 To qualify for this coveted award, do in one year what Ella did every year: run or volunteer at every single NMTC event in a calendar year.

 # Ella Fennessey Awardees

-* First Last, YEAR
-* First Last, YEAR
-* First Last, YEAR
-* First Last, YEAR
-* First Last, YEAR
-* First Last, YEAR
-* First Last, YEAR
-* First Last, YEAR
-* First Last, YEAR
-* First Last, YEAR
-* First Last, YEAR
-* First Last, YEAR
-* First Last, YEAR
-* First Last, YEAR
-* First Last, YEAR
+* 2023: Anissa Thompson, Barb Curnow, Dave Schaeffer, Jarrow Wahman, Marcus Taintor, Matt Livingston, Nate Hubert, Roger Reinert